-"When I meet a student for the first time, I try not to prescribe a particular teaching philosophy or what I think they should learn.
-I always do my best to understand who they are, where they're coming from, what their musical background is, and where they want to go."
+"When I meet a student for the first time, I try not to prescribe a particular teaching philosophy or what I think they should learn but instead I do my best to understand who they are, where they're coming from, what their musical background is, and where they want to go."

 - B.M.E., Morehead State University

 - Leader of the Kevin Harris Project